Web Frameworks: Best Practices for Your Online Enterprise

 7. Frameworks are perfect for fostering teamwork

-Using frameworks is not only advantageous from a technical standpoint, but it is also a boon for teamwork too.
+Using frameworks is not only advantageous from a technical standpoint, but it is also a boon for collaboration too.
 On one end, frontend developers work in Views, database specialists in Models, and the backend programmer in building plugins and so on.

-- Knowing how to use a framework does not imply understanding how it works nor being familiar with the technologies it supports.
+Knowing how to use a framework does not imply understanding how it works nor being familiar with the technologies it supports.

-- The fact that frameworks are considered functional in a variety of distinct environments can be unnecessary in some cases and implies that our code will have added weight and slowness.
+The fact that frameworks are considered functional in a variety of distinct environments can be unnecessary in some cases and implies that our code will have added weight and slowness.

-- We are not always going to use all of a framework’s functions, but we will generally load them all.
+We are not always going to use all of a framework’s functions, but we will generally load them all.